-The weighted-average discount rate used to measure pension liabilities at December 31, 2015 and estimated 2016 pension expense is set by reference to the Mercer Above Mean Yield Curve.
-We changed to this curve as we believe it provides a better representation of yields on bonds if we were to settle the liabilities than the prior use of the Citigroup Pension Liability Index.
-Prior year pension liabilities and 2015 and 2014 pension expense are set by reference to the Citigroup Pension Liability Index.
-However, these indices give only an indication of the appropriate discount rate because the cash flows of the bonds comprising the index do not match precisely the projected benefit payment stream of the plan.
-For this reason, we also consider the individual characteristics of the plan, such as projected cash flow patterns and payment durations, when setting the discount rate.
-As further discussed in Note 9 to the Consolidated Financial Statements, for 2016 we are changing the method we use to estimate the interest cost component of the pension expense to the spot rate approach.
-The rates used in determining 2016 pension expense and December 31, 2015 pension liabilities were 3.77% and 4.54%, respectively.
-The rate used in determining 2015 pension expense and December 31, 2014 pension liabilities was 3.81%.
+The weighted-average discount rate used to measure pension liabilities at December 31, 2016 and the estimated 2017 pension expense is set by reference to the Mercer Above Mean Yield Curve.
+We changed to this curve at the end of 2015 as we believe it provides a better representation of the yields on bonds if we were to settle the liabilities than the prior use of the Citigroup Pension Liability Index.
+The 2015 pension expense was set by reference to the Citigroup Pension Liability Index.
+When setting the discount rate, we consider the individual characteristics of the plan, such as projected cash flow patterns.
+The effective rates used in determining the December 31, 2016 and 2015 pension liabilities were 4.28% and 4.54%, respectively.
+Effective rates of 4.54% and 3.81% were used for determining the pension liabilities that are the basis for the 2016 and 2015 pension expense, respectively.
+As further discussed in Note 10 to the consolidated financial statements, for 2016 we changed the method used to estimate the interest cost component of the pension expense to the spot rate approach resulting in an effective rate of interest equal to 3.77% for 2016.
+The rate used in determining 2017 estimated pension expense is 4.28% for the benefit obligation and 3.49% for the effective interest rate on the benefit obligation.